Creating a unique HDR look for Mindhunter

 EW: Baselight just feels like not only the strongest beast on the block, but also that it’s set up for viewing and grading multiple shots at once – being able to sort them, organize them in groups, call them up, compare them, and so on.
 Copying grades is really simple, and if you’re dreaming of some new way to do that, it’s pretty much already there.
 Also, I like how complicated things like nesting formats and masks within each other, or even making color-space decisions, are made simple in Baselight – really, you just spin the wheels and focus on the challenges of actual color grading.

-You first graded the HDR version of the series, then created other versions.
+You first graded the Dolby Vision HDR version of the series, then created other versions.
 Can you detail this specific HDR grade and how it impacted your work creatively and technically?

 EW: The HDR presented some complexity.
 First, we were making a vintage show in a visual medium that didn’t exist at the time.
 Even for those who were alive back then, our sense of the era is constantly reinforced through the images that were produced contemporaneously – so our expectations would be of making the exact same images.
 Mindhunter is anchored in those tone-curves by choice, because David likes a kind of low-contrast detail – what he calls “suppleness”.
 But we managed to find just the right sweet spot, letting those HDR highlights bloom in the right ways, without affecting his overall vision.
 I think that the final result looks exactly the way it would if HDR had existed back then.

-Any thoughts about the emergence of HDR in general?
+Any thoughts about the emergence of HDR in general, and why Dolby Vision was the best choice for this series?

-EW: Coupled with wider color gamuts, it adds an amazing dimension to photography itself.
+EW: For Mindhunter, using Dolby Vision made the show more lifelike.
+Coupled with wider colour gamuts, HDR adds an amazing dimension to photography itself.
 Even if you’re used to treating raw images, you realize there’s all of this light that you’re not used to seeing – which creates a new relationship between light and dark.
 Certainly, it will be added to fast cutting and insane decibels in order to overload people’s senses.
 But in the right hands, I believe it can be used to augment the experience of any genre of cinema.

 “With David, there are no projects without challenges.
 This one was the first complete project on which color correction was done in-house.
 And add HDR to that.
 And add to that, a post intensive look that David developed with Eric Weidt.”